Hurricane Matthew: Evacuations begin as deadly storm nears

 Georgia governor: 'Remain calm but vigilant'

-Georgia Gov. Nathan Deal has declared a state of emergency in 13 coastal counties.
+Georgia Gov. Nathan Deal has declared a state of emergency in 13 counties on or near the Atlantic Coast.

 "We urge residents in these areas to remain calm but vigilant as they prepare for potential impact," Deal said.